jeffchen006/OpenTracer/README.md

 ```

-1. **Translate Results of debug_traceTransaction to other trace required by other tools**: Since OpenTracer records all information of
+### Feature 3: Translate Results of debug_traceTransaction to other trace required by other tools

+Since OpenTracer records all information of
 a transaction (by parsing result of `debug_traceTransaction` and augments it using `eth_getTransactionReceipt` and EtherScan results), we believe with moderate effort, OpenTracer can translate the results to other trace formats required by other tools, to replace the modified archive node part of many research works.
 Here we provide an example of how to translate the results to the format required by [TxSpector] (https://github.com/OSUSecLab/TxSpector/).